Understanding Rejection Sensitivity Dysphoria (RSD) & Neurodivergence

 4. Seek Professional Support

-Consider therapy as an option to explore and understand your experiences better.
+Consider online therapy for individuals as an option to explore and understand your experiences better.
 Professional support can provide you with strategies to manage RSD, reduce people-pleasing behaviors, and practice authentic self-expression.
+For more information and support, visit The Collective Therapy & Wellness.

 5. Connect with Supportive Communities